Skip to content

 My spatial idiocy

-And yes: it was extremely painful.
+And yes, it was very painful.

 It’s also about time, and…

 I do not have dyslexia or dysgraphia: my reading and writing are fine.
 I can effortlessly, intuitively tell which way letters go when they are in their proper context of words and sentences.
-But if I see letters and numbers out of context, especially if I am stressed or tired, I can easily get confused.
+But if I see letters and numbers out of context, especially if I am stressed or tired, I can very easily get confused.

 So what’s it all about?

+Neuroscientists call this phenomenon left-right confusion (or right-left confusion/disorientation), and there are several theories for what causes it.
 I copied (and then edited) the below from this StackExchange page.
-I normally would have just linked to the page, but there is also some incorrect information there that I don’t want to link to.
+(I normally would have just linked to the page, but there is also some incorrect information there that I don’t want to link to.)

 The brain region called the left parietal lobe is responsible for spatial sense and navigation (proprioception) and sense of touch (somatosensation).
 It is said that if you are one of the 20% of people who has a problem detecting left from right, you may very well have other problems associated with the left parietal lobe.